Introduction the Samurai armor Chest Plate History and Different Types

 The origin armor believed to have been used in Japan are the “Tankou 短甲” (short armor) and “Keikou 挂甲” (hanging armor).
 The Tanko has a unique Japanese style, with a thin, hammered iron plate used for the Do.
 This iron plate was made by fastening it with rivets or leather cords.
 On the other hand, the Keiko is an armor made based on the Chinese-style armor that was introduced from the Korean Peninsula.
 The Do is made by connecting small iron plates with thin leather cords, and when worn, it is fastened at the front like a coat.
 By using small plates, it was more flexible and easier to move than the Tanko, and had excellent mobility.

-Heian Period Do
+Heian Period Chest plate (Do)

 In the Heian period, the rise of the samurai class and the “国風文化 Kokufu-bunka" (means national style culture) led to the birth of the first uniquely Japanese Armor, the “Oyoroi” (大鎧 great armor) and “Doumaru” ( 胴丸 round armor).